yyods/PMS/README.md

 # PMS Project

-This repository contains the PMS (Project Management System) project, which is structured into two main components:
+This repository contains the PMS (Performance Management System) project, which is structured into two main components:

 1. **ChromeExtension**: A browser extension for collecting data and exporting it as a `.csv` file.
 2. **Processing**: A Python script for processing the `.csv` file to identify the status of each record.